-To read the rest of this piece, including the Hidy Chronology, contact Samantha Pitcher to purchase a copy of the Winter 2018 issue of The American Fly Fisher.
+To read the rest of this piece, check out the Winter 2018 (Vol. 44, No. 1) issue of The American Fly Fisher.

 - Vernon S. Hidy, The Pleasures of Fly Fishing: Photographs and Commentary on Streams, Rivers, Lakes, Anglers, Trout & Steelhead, Including a Selection of Memorable Observations from the Classic Writings of Angling Literature (New York: Winchester Press, 1972), 8.

 - Roger Bachman, e-mail to author, 22 February 2011.